Mkelly0717/TitdyDataSet_Assignment2/README.md

 # Repository Name: TitdyDataSet_Assignment2
 # Purpose: Coursera Course Project: Getting and Cleaning Data.
 # This repository is for demonstrating the ability to clean a data set.
 #    Contents of the Repository.
+The output (the tidy data set contains the
+        mean value for each input variable that was a mean or standard deviation in the original dataset.
  1) README.md: Description of the purpose and contents of this repository.
 I added a description of the funtions that I used at the end of this document and also in the codebook.